Kansas vs Duke Full Guide: When, where, TV, streaming for Champions Classic

 Projected Kansas starting lineup vs Duke

 Darryn Petterson’s health has been an issue early this season.
-He's missed two games plus an exhibition, but look for the young star to start for the Jayhawks against the Blue Devils.
+He's missed two games plus an exhibition, and it's all but certain he isn't playing against Duke either

 Game odds refresh periodically and are subject to change.